FrancescoRisso/Muse-Book/server/APIs.md

 ### POST `musebook/api/user/search-song`

-Notify that a song has been searched.
+Notify that a song has been searched on a specific date.

 -   Request Parameters: None
 -   Request Body Content:
     -   `id`: a number
+    -   `date`: a date which is not in the future
 -   Response Body Content: None
 -   Access Constraints:
     -   user is logged in